insightsengineering/formatters/README.md

 <!-- end badges -->

-The `formatters` package provides two core pieces of functionality, both relatead to ASCII rendering:
+The `formatters` package provides two core pieces of functionality, both related to ASCII rendering:

 1. `format_value` provides the ability to format single- and multi-valued elements into ASCII display-ready strings
 1. the `matrix_form` framework provides generics for implementing ASCII rendering support for display tables

-Both of these featuresets are used in the `rtables` package.
+Both of these feature sets are used in the `rtables` package.

 ## Motivation

 The core motivation for `formatters` is the rendering of reporting tables into ASCII.
-In this context a ‘value’ is the raw content that to appear in a single table cell.
+In this context a "value" is the raw content that to appear in a single table cell.
 Most commonly this is a numeric vector of length 1, 2 or – occasionally – 3.